This colour video of the magnificent stratocruiser jumbo of the 1950s brings to life what is termed the golden era of air travel.

 It was the jumbo of its day but its engines were a nightmare!

-The Boeing Model 377 which was dubbed the Stratocruiser was the company’s first airliner after WW11 and it was a giant.
+The Boeing Model 377 which was dubbed the Stratocruiser was the company’s first airliner after WW11 and it was a giant of the time.

 Based on the WW11 bomber the B-29 it possessed all the speed and technical improvements available to bombers at the end of the war.